GraceE-Dion/Insider-Risk-Scoring-CERT-r4.2/README.md

 ## Key Research Findings

 **Finding 1: From binary detection to risk spectrum.** Binary classification answers "is this user malicious?"
 The risk scoring system answers "how risky is this user, why, and how is that risk changing?"
-The Critical tier concentrates 98.6% of true malicious users into 7% of the population, reducing analyst workload by 93% without sacrificing detection coverage.
+The Critical tier concentrates 98.6% of true malicious users into 7% of the population [CI: 95.45%, 100%], reducing analyst workload by 93% without sacrificing detection coverage.

-**Finding 2: Calibrated scores satisfy governance audit requirements.** Isotonic calibration achieves a 42% Brier score improvement, producing risk scores that track closely to empirical malicious rates.
+**Finding 2: Calibrated scores satisfy governance audit requirements.** Isotonic calibration achieves a 42% Brier score improvement [CI: 33.8%, 100%], producing risk scores that track closely to empirical malicious rates.
 A score of 0.7 corresponds to approximately 70% likelihood, a requirement for personnel risk decisions under NIST AI RMF 1.0.

 **Finding 3: Temporal trajectory reveals the disgruntlement phase.** The low-and-slow behavioral ramp-up confirmed across all five tracked malicious users is consistent with documented insider threat escalation patterns.
 Risk scoring enables early intervention during the Medium-to-High transition rather than reactive response after Critical threshold crossing.

 **Finding 4: Velocity alerting detects emerging threats earlier than threshold crossing.** 15 of 18 high-velocity events belong to malicious users.
 A user rising rapidly at score 0.35 is detectable before they cross any standard alert threshold, providing a forward-looking governance signal.

 **Finding 5: Psychometric features remain negligible in risk scoring context.** All five Big Five personality scores contribute less than 3% of SHAP impact at every risk tier.
 The risk scoring system requires no psychometric data, behavioral telemetry already captured by organizational IT systems is sufficient.

+**Finding 6: Bootstrap CIs confirm statistical robustness.** The Critical tier lift CI [11.49x, 18.51x] is entirely above 1.0x across all bootstrap samples, confirming the 14.1x point estimate is not a data artifact.
+The Brier improvement CI [33.8%, 100%] confirms calibration provides a consistent benefit.

+**Finding 7: Temporal generalizability confirmed.** Temporal split validation (recall 1.00, AUC 0.9986, zero false negatives) confirms the framework is not dependent on the composition of a particular random split.

 ---